-Like a disaster plan, an institutional plan for dealing with a theft will ensure a quick and well-organized response.
-The LSO, in concert with appropriate administrators, public relations personnel, security personnel, law enforcement (local, state, and federal, if necessary), and legal counsel should formulate a course of action that includes:
+As with a disaster plan, an institutional plan for dealing with potential theft increases the chances of a quick and well-organized response.
+The LSL, in concert with appropriate collaborators such as administrators, public relations personnel, security personnel, law enforcement, and legal counsel should formulate a course of action that includes:

-- Notification of appropriate stolen and missing books databases and other appropriate networks (see Appendix III)
+- Notifying associations that maintain stolen and missing materials databases, and other appropriate networks of potential theft (see Appendix III, Selected Resources Directory).

-- Notification of local and regional booksellers and appropriate specialist sellers
+- Notifying local and regional booksellers and appropriate specialist sellers.

-- Transfer of vulnerable items to a more secure location
+- A full audit of all collections and, if feasible, transfer of vulnerable items to a more secure location.

-- Preparation of regular communications to staff about progress in the case, consistent with the investigation’s integrity
+- Preparation of regular communication to staff about progress in the case, consistent with the investigation’s integrity.

-- Preparation of news releases and responses by authorized institutional representatives to questions posed by the news media; all staff should be instructed to refer inquiries to the authorized spokesperson
+- Preparation of a communications strategy for the public.
+This could include news releases and responses by authorized institutional representatives to questions posed by the news media, or simply messages to release on social media.
+If relevant, all staff should be instructed to refer inquiries to an authorized spokesperson.

-- Maintenance of internal record of actions taken during the case's progress, from its discovery to its final disposition
+- Maintenance of internal record of actions taken during the case's progress, from its discovery to its conclusion.

 2. Response to a Theft in Progress